Maronato/django-vue-template/README.md

 After that make sure that your environment variables and secrets are all updated with production values.

-The you'll need to build your project.
+Then you'll need to build your project.
 To do so, run
 ```
 ./scripts/build.sh
 ```